CenterForSpatialResearch/twosides/processing/README.md

 Generally, the processing flow is:

-Input: GeoTIFF at `data/HYDE-3.5/baseline/anthromes_geotiff` → `processing/1_extract_geojson.py`: resample to geojson features.
+- Input: GeoTIFF at `data/HYDE-3.5/baseline/anthromes_geotiff`
+- `processing/1_extract_geojson.py`: resample to geojson features.
 Option to decrease resolution, dissolve features, sieve small features (such as islands), or simplify features. output to `processing/geojson/` according to name in `--profile`.
 The contents of this folder are not tracked.
-  → `processing/2_generate_topojson.js`: convert to topojson features (and combine share boundaries).
+- `processing/2_generate_topojson.js`: convert to topojson features (and combine share boundaries).
 Option to simplify.
-→ Output: TopoJSON per year for rendering at `/Users/akv2118-admin/Documents/GitHub/twosides/public/topojson`. **Contents of this folder are tracked using Git LFS, only push what is necessary.**
+- Output: TopoJSON per year for rendering at `/Users/akv2118-admin/Documents/GitHub/twosides/public/topojson`.
+Contents of this folder are tracked using Git LFS.
+Changes will not be tracked, but still, **only push data that will be used in production.**

 ### Testing